Share

 Saturn transits (and everything connected to them) are, in my view, some of the more important transits to watch.

 At the time of writing this beginner's guide to astrology (January 2010), Saturn is at about 4 degrees Libra (each sign has 30 degrees).
-It takes roughly 2.5 yrs. to move through each sign.
-About every 7 years it moves through an angular house (1st, 4th, 7th or 10th house) in your basic natal chart.
+It takes roughly 2.5 years to move through each sign.
+About every 7 years it moves through an angular house (1st, 4th, 7th, or 10th house) in your basic natal chart.
 Angular houses are more important; they represent the most potent positions (1st and 10th in particular) of the fundamental natal figure.
 If you have a Libra Ascendant, for example, Saturn is hitting your 1st house at this time.

 This is to say it brings the energy of the universal transit to your 1st house, along with the significance of your exclusive natal Saturn energy to your 1st house.
 The uniqueness would be different for each person, and you must factor in everything else that is connected to your natal Saturn (e.g., its ruler or rulers, Ptolemaic aspects, fixed stars, et al.) and first house.

 If a heavenly body in a person’s comprehensive charts is the most potent heavenly body of their natal configurations, special emphasis is given to related universal considerations.
-For example, if Venus dominates a person’s natal charts, it’s a good idea watch anything universal related to Venus more carefully.
+For example, if Venus dominates a person’s natal charts, it’s a good idea to watch anything universal related to Venus more carefully.

 Again, you must look at any universal indicator in relation to the person’s distinctive, comprehensive charts.
 First contemplate the planet or heavenly body.
 Then consider the sign.
 Then take into account its location, the specific natal house it is in.
 That is a good start.